Solrys/Surfs_Up/README.md

 # Surfs_Up
-Creating data for a potential Surf and Ice cream shop in Hawaii
+Analizing Data before opening a retail Surf and Ice cream shop as an investment opportunity in Hawaii.

 ### Tools
 * SQLite